 Responses at this level will demonstrate a sound understanding of drama and theatre terminology.
-They will offer a consideration of a director's approach to an imaginative interpretation of the text, based on knowledge gained throughout the course.
+They will offer a consideration of a director's approach to the set and lighting in an imaginative interpretation of the text, based on knowledge gained throughout the course.

-The candidate will have a grasp of the question and a clear grasp of approaches to consider in relation to the objectives for the chosen interpretation, justified through examples of how ideas will be communicated to an audience.
+The candidate will have a grasp of the question and a clear grasp of approaches to consider in relation to the objectives for set and lighting within an interpretation of the production as a whole.

-There needs to be a clear indication throughout the response that the candidate has a good understanding of the play in performance and is able to offer ideas based upon this understanding, coupled with knowledge of approaches to the interpretation and shaping audience response gained throughout the course.
+There needs to be a clear indication throughout the response that the candidate has a good understanding of the play in performance and is able to offer ideas based upon this understanding, coupled with the knowledge of approaches to intentions for set and lighting gained throughout the course.